Alpha-Buchotep/WindowsUpdateServicesBlocker/README.md

  **WindowsUpdateBlockerCleanup.exe /r** - Try to restart Windows Update Service and Windows Update Medic Service (if exists)

- When You uninstall the service the uninstaller process starts this utility to reset services to their defaults state.
+ When You uninstall the service uninstaller process starts this utility to reset services to their defaults state.

 ## Requirements